ihsoft/KSPDev_Utils/Source/docs_project/BUILD.md

-# Buildiong the documentation system
+# Building the documentation system

 The help files must be made _before_ merging into the master branch.
 I.e. the code changes and the updated docs must land into the `next` branch prior to the merge.
 They all must be merged into